Episcopal Diocese of Southern Ohio

 The Episcopal Diocese of Southern Ohio is the diocese of the Episcopal Church in the United States of America with jurisdiction over 40 counties in southern Ohio.
 It is one of 15 dioceses that make up the Province of the Midwest (Province 5).
 The offices of the Bishop of Southern Ohio and the cathedral, Christ Church Cathedral, are both located in downtown Cincinnati.

 History

 The Diocese of Southern Ohio was created from the Diocese of Ohio in 1875.
 The diocese's original cathedral, St. Paul Episcopal Cathedral, Cincinnati, was located in downtown Cincinnati but was demolished in 1937 due to structural problems.
 Thomas A. Jaggar became the first bishop in 1875.
-The see is currently vacant following the retirement of Thomas E. Breidenthal on November 29, 2020.
+The see was vacant following the retirement of Thomas E. Breidenthal on November 29, 2020.

 Bishop Wayne Smith of Missouri was elected as the Provisional Bishop on July 17, 2021.

+Bishop Kristen Uffelman White, the current bishop, became the first female bishop of the Diocese of Southern Ohio on February 17, 2024.